-1.5.2 Costed Tender (Written Lines Tender)
+Costed Tender (Written Lines Tender)

-Planning for the tender - including development of a Request for Proposal document, wording specifications and disclosure packs - should begin well in advance of this.
-In the case of complex programmes with multiple renewing lines, it may be best to have brokers compete against each other on a limited number of (the more complex) lines - in the first instance - before the winning broker completes the placement of all lines of business.
+Planning for the tender - including development of a Request for Proposal document, wording specifications and disclosure packs - should again begin at least six months in advance of the renewal date.
+In the case of complex programmes with multiple renewing lines, it may be best to have brokers compete against each other on a limited number of (the more complex) lines in the first instance, before the winning broker completes the placement of all lines of business.
 The structure of the tender, and the lines, limits and covers required, should be set out clearly in a Request for Proposal and wording specification.
 Timelines for the tender process will depend on the complexity of the programme, and the complexity of the proposals of the competing brokers.